 Please note, you will be able to register learners up to and include the day of the review or operational end date for a qualification.
 The certification end date will tell you how long you have to complete the delivery and assessment of any learners registered to the course before the operational end date of the qualification.

-How do I set up a qualification or course?
+How Do I Set Up a Qualification or Course?

-To set up a new qualification or course, you will be required to submit the appropriate request form.
+To set up a new qualification or course, you will be required to submit an application via the Portal.
+This can be completed by the Administration Contact.